MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetOperationContext.md

 ## Description

-Sets the context pointer on an operation
+Sets the context pointer on an operation.

 ## Syntax